Security Tip: Validate Your Webhooks!

 Here are a couple I recently came across:

-If you can’t find their webhook security instructions, ask their support for help, and considering finding a new provider3.
+If you can’t find their webhook security instructions, ask their support for help, and considering finding a new provider if they don't have anything.

 If your provider doesn’t have a way to validate their webhooks…

-• You could also add a random URL parameter4 you can confirm is present when receiving the webhook.
+- You could also add a random URL parameter (like a random 32-character string) you can confirm is present when receiving the webhook.
 This will prevent someone from guessing your endpoint, which is better than nothing, but anyone logging the requests will be able to see it.